GitauHarrison/notes/web_development/personal_blog/6_flask_bootstrap.md

 ```
 Above, we have had to identify what element we want to style, then added whatever styles we desire.
 As simple as this is, when you build larger applications, this can get a lot more complicated.

-Like I said earlier, Boostrap provides premade CSS classes with custom styles.
+Like I said earlier, Boostrap provides pre-made CSS classes with custom styles.
 See its implementation below:

 ```html
 <html>